 Children who receive vaccines before the minimum age or interval may not develop an adequate antibody response to the immunization.
-Therefore, even though a child physically received a "shot," it may have been ineffective in protecting the child against disease.
-By consistently maintaining the minimum age and interval requirement for all vaccines, children are more likely to develop adequate immunity.
+Therefore, even though a child physically receives the shot, it may have been ineffective in protecting them against disease.
+By consistently adhering to the minimum age and interval requirements for all vaccines, children are more likely to develop adequate immunity.
 Refer to the minimum age and interval chart on page 30.